 These styles also don’t discriminate when it comes to length, so don’t think your hair is too short for a nice style.
 Many talented hairstylists with magic fingers can put even the shortest hair into one of these styles.

 Which hairstyles are best for the winter?

-Styles like box braids, Senegalese twists, and wigs are great for winter, especially because you can easily wear your warm hats over them without worrying about them ruining the style.
+Styles like box braids, Senegalese twists, and wigs are great for the winter because you can easily wear your warm hats over them without worrying about them ruining the style.